-Find the top foods high in protein below.
+Find the top protein foods below.
 Note that the FDA's Daily Value (DV) percentages are based on eating 50 grams of protein per day.

 1. Chicken Breast: 54.5 g, 109% Daily Value (DV)

-Chicken is a popular, versatile food choice.
-It can be baked, roasted, fried, grilled and tossed with your favorite vegetables and complex carbohydrate-rich foods such as quinoa or brown rice.
-Thanks to chicken's mild flavor, it works well with most marinades and seasonings.
+Chicken can be baked, roasted, fried, grilled and tossed with your favorite vegetables and complex carb-rich foods such as quinoa or brown rice.
+Chicken's mild flavor works well with most marinades and seasonings.

-The poultry might be one of the best foods when it comes to well-rounded nutrition: It's high in protein, B vitamins and low in saturated fat when you choose the white meat versus the dark meat, according to the Academy of Nutrition and Dietetics.
+The poultry might be one of the best foods when it comes to well-rounded nutrition: It's high in protein, B vitamins and low in saturated fat when you choose white meat, according to the Academy of Nutrition and Dietetics.
 Chicken breast contains 109 percent of the DV for protein per 6 ounces cooked.
 Try it in these healthy chicken recipes.